-Students not meeting these criteria or not submitting their Senior Elective paperwork prior to the stated deadline (see next paragraph) will be assigned at any one of the regular active affiliates, including those located in other states, or at another senior elective affiliate with whom MTSA already has a current contract.
+Students not meeting these criteria or not submitting their Senior Elective paperwork prior to the stated deadline will be assigned at any one of the regular active affiliates, including those located in other states, or at another senior elective affiliate with whom MTSA already has a current contract.
 In either of these cases, the student will be personally responsible for the entire cost of the Senior Elective, including any additional expenses, such as housing, travel, and non-NLC state RN licensure (if applicable).

 MTSA is willing to develop a Senior Elective with any anesthesia group willing to offer specific clinical experience to students, and whose anesthesiologists and CRNAs are capable and desirous of becoming clinical instructors and are willing to enter into MTSA's senior elective contract agreement.
 MTSA does not provide living accommodations for students, so the affiliate or student is expected to cover this expense.
 The student is responsible for identifying the Senior Elective site of his choice.

-The contract must be in progress by March 1st of the Senior Year.
-All final paperwork must be submitted to MTSA by June 1st of the second academic year.
+The contract must be in progress by the end of the student's second year at MTSA.
+All final paperwork must be submitted to MTSA by the end of March in Semester 7.
 Please see Coordinator of Clinical Support for actual calendar date.